 - 1. Seven teams in Class A, eight teams in Class B and eight teams in Class C will qualify for the state championships by winning their respective district tournaments. - 2.
 One additional team in Class A that fails to qualify through district tournament competition, will be chosen to complete the eight-team tournament field. - 3.
 These wildcard teams will be selected in the following manner: - a.
-Only the contests between varsity Nebraska teams and varsity teams from states contiguous with Nebraska will be considered when calculating the point totals.
-All win-loss records for out-of-state opponents will be updated through the end of Thursday, October 6th, 2022. - b.
-The results of all such contests played through the district tournaments shall be used. - c.
+All games played against the varsity teams of schools located within Nebraska and against the varsity teams of schools located in other states will be used to determine the wildcard point average. - b.
+All win-loss records for out-of-state opponents will be updated through the end of the day Thursday, October 5th, 2023. - c.
+The results of all such contests played through the district tournaments shall be used. - d.
 This includes regularly scheduled contests, tournament contests, and district contests. - 4.
 FORFEITS: Teams shall receive wildcard points for forfeited losses if the forfeit was due to extenuating circumstances (such as weather) between the two schools.
 No wildcard points shall be awarded for losses when the forfeit is imposed by the Executive Director or Board of Directors; an appeal to the Executive Director would be heard if the infraction leading to the NSAA imposed forfeiture was self-reported by the school. - 5.
-FORFEITS: When a school's varsity team is unable to complete the season, those remaining teams on that school's regular season schedule shall receive forfeit wins for those scheduled contests and shall be awarded wildcard points for those forfeit wins.
-Wildcard points will be determined by the forfeiting team's record at the time of seeding for postseason competition. - 6.
-Varsity teams of schools located in contiguous states will be converted to a Nebraska classification using enrollment figures obtained from that state's activities association. - 7.
+FORFEITS: When a school's varsity team is unable to complete the season, those remaining teams on that school's regular season schedule may either: - a.
+Receive forfeit wins for those scheduled contests and shall be awarded wildcard points for those forfeit wins.
+Wildcard points will be determined by the forfeiting team's record at the time of seeding for post-season competition.
+If a team declares to participate in the postseason and does not participate, forfeit wins will be issued to their opponents for those postseason matches.
+OR - b.
+If more than seven days remain before any level of postseason seeding is to take place in that sport, a school may replace the forfeited contest on their schedule with another opponent/contest.
+Replacements that may be added to the schedule are limited to either teams similarly affected by the forfeiting team, or, teams that have an unfilled, allowable contest opening on their schedule.
+Replacement contests must be scheduled a minimum of seven days in advance of any postseason seeding and will count towards postseason/wildcard seeding. - 6.
+Varsity teams of schools located out of the state if Nebraska will be converted to a Nebraska classification using enrollment figures obtained from that state's activities association. - 7.
 The following point evaluation scale will be used to determine a team's total points: